 , per product.
 A lawyer is not necessary.

 Glyphosate listing on OEHHA website.

-Many food manufacturers, especially those who sell wheat, beans, legumes, sugar, soy, corn, grains like barley, oats, eggs, meat and dairy products may very well to have to have a label on their food product in California that warns the consumer that it contains a chemical known to cause cancer.
+Many food manufacturers, especially those who sell wheat, beans, legumes, sugar, soy, corn, grains like barley, oats, eggs, meat, and dairy products may very well have a label on their food product in California that warns the consumer that it contains a chemical known to cause cancer.